acerbilab/S-VBMC/README.md

 For a detailed walkthrough, see the `examples.ipynb` notebook.

 **Note**: For compatibility with PyVBMC, this implementation of S-VBMC stores results in `numpy` arrays.
-However, it uses `pytorch` under the hood to run the stacked ELBO optimization.
+However, it uses `pytorch` under the hood to run the ELBO optimization.